15 Fun Facts About Canadian Thanksgiving

 As we get ready for another Canadian Thanksgiving, Modern Mississauga Media is thoroughly thankful for having the support of our readers, advertising partners, friends and family.

-Here are 15 fun and interesting pieces of information about Canadian Thanksgiving for you to read and share.
+Here are 15 fun and interesting pieces of information and trivia about Canadian Thanksgiving for you to read and share.

 Happy Thanksgiving, friends!